GitGrit/master-git-tools/docs/command-line/iterm-ozsh.md

 Linux users can skip the iTerm2 instructions and jump straight to oh-my-zsh.
 {% endhint %}

-This section will help guide you through the following steps:
-{% include "./navigation-iterm.html" %}

 ## Download and install iTerm2 {#iterm2}
 1. Open the iTerm2 website by navigating to [https://www.iterm2.com](https://www.iterm2.com).